ariannasg/restful-django/README.md

 - Upgraded version of packages used
 - Installed deps and changed config to use PostgreSQL instead of SQLite
+- Installed safety and pylint for running security checks and linting
+- Created a config file for pylint and added some extra setup
+- Created a makefile with the basic commands to run locally and during CI/CD
+- Configured a test database
+- Configured a CI workflow for using github-actions

 ## License
 This project is licensed under the terms of the MIT License.